-Because there are so many drop-dead gorgeous things to see and places to go in Washington, Seattle is the ideal jumping off point.
-Book a suite at the newly renovated Thompson Seattle for bird’s eye views of the skyline, Olympia mountains and Puget Sound at the rooftop bar The Nest, as well as access to seaplanes for magnificent San Juan Islands flights, live music venues, fresh fish and many hikes and waterfalls.
+Because there are so many drop-dead gorgeous things to see and places to go in Washington, Seattle is the ideal jumping-off point.
+Book a suite at the newly-renovated Thompson Seattle for bird’s eye views of the skyline, Olympia mountains, and Puget Sound at the rooftop bar, The Nest.
+There's also access to seaplanes for magnificent San Juan Islands flights, live music venues, fresh fish, and many hikes and waterfalls.

 White Sulphur Springs, West Virginia

 Sport meets pure and gracious luxury at The Greenbrier, whose history stretches back almost 240 years.
-The resort built on 11,000 acres encompassing good-for-you sulphur springs is a leader in wellness travel, and offers couples everything from canopy tours, falconry, tennis and golf to TLC in its 40,000 square foot mineral spa and not a few but 20 restaurants ranging from an ice cream parlor to fine dining.
+The resort built on 11,000 acres encompassing good-for-you sulfur springs is a leader in wellness travel and offers couples everything from canopy tours, falconry, tennis, and golf to TLC in its 40,000 square foot mineral spa.
+In addition, there's not a few but 20 restaurants ranging from an ice cream parlor to fine dining.